piergiorgio-roveda/piergiorgio-roveda/journal/2025-07-journal.md

     * Their dependencies
     * How they interact with other “characters” (tables)
   * Framing databases this way makes them much easier for an LLM to analyze and understand.

+## Conclusion

+This month confirmed the value of persistence and iteration.
+Even when some projects failed, they provided clear insights that shaped the next steps.
+I strengthened my perspective on how to handle geodata, how to simplify development with the right tools, and how to frame databases for LLM integration.
+Most importantly, I saw how returning to simplicity often yields better results than over-engineering.
+July closed with a mix of wins, lessons, and a stronger foundation for the challenges ahead.